 Our providers also are trained to diagnose and treat diseases and problems specific to old age.
 Our providers are all experienced in dealing with illnesses that come with old age, and are able to care for our elderly patients’ unique needs.

 Our providers are all able to address the unique needs of women’s health care with regard to the diagnosis and treatment of disorders affecting female reproductive organs.
-Our providers will discuss family planning, birth control options, and are all able to place and remove IUDs.
+Among other services, our providers can:

 We are lucky to have Dr. Bednarek who sees women who are pregnant.
 He will see you through your entire pregnancy, and deliver your next child at St. Joseph’s Hospital.
 After you deliver, he or one of our other providers will be able to continue to care for you and your child here in the office.

-Our providers are trained to see newborn babies before and after they are discharged from the hospital.†Dr. Bednarek and Dr. Richey are both able to visit newborns in the hospital at St. Joseph Hospital.
-Newborns may then see any provider in the office within 1-3 days after going home from the hospital.† During this initial appointment, your baby will have their weight checked, the head circumference measured, and the length measured.† Your provider will perform a general developmental assessment, and discuss immunizations and any parenting questions you may have.† During this visit, our providers can address breastfeeding questions and issues.† For more information on recommended infant vaccinations, please visit the CDC website at http://www.cdc.gov/vaccines/recs/schedules/
+Our providers are trained to see newborn babies before and after they are discharged from the hospital.†Dr. Bednarek is able to visit newborns in the hospital at St. Joseph Hospital.
+Newborns may then see any provider in the office within 1-3 days after going home from the hospital.† During this initial appointment, your baby will have their weight checked, the head circumference measured, and the length measured.† Your provider will perform a general developmental assessment, and discuss immunizations and any parenting questions you may have.† During this visit, our providers can address breastfeeding questions and issues.† For more information on recommended infant vaccinations, please visit the CDC website at http://www.cdc.gov/vaccines/schedules/index.html

 Ear aches, urinary tract infections, sprains, cold and flu can all be treated within this office.
 When you are treated by Highlands Family Medicine for your acute problems, we then have your records and the ability to determine if these have become chronic problems that we need to take a closer look at and find a solution for.